Symbols of Islam: Star and crescent

 The crescent is usually associated with Islam and regarded as its symbol.
 The crescent and star had been used in the coinage of the Sassanid Persian Empire.
 The Umayyad Caliphate, after the Rashidun Caliphate's conquest of the region, continue to use similar coins with some modification but leaving the star and crescent intact.
 However, the symbol only came into widespread use after it was associated with the Ottoman Empire, who took it from being the symbol of Constantinople after their takeover of the city.
 By extension from the use in Ottoman lands, it became a symbol also for Islam as a whole, as well as representative of western Orientalism.
 "Crescent and Star" was used as a metaphor for the rule of the Islamic empires (Ottoman and Persian) in the late 19th century in British literature.
 This association was apparently strengthened by the increasingly ubiquitous fashion of using the crescent and star symbol in the ornamentation of Ottoman mosques and minarets.
 By contrast, the majority of religious Islamic publications emphasize that the crescent is rejected "by some Muslim scholars".
 The "Red Crescent" emblem was adopted by volunteers of the International Committee of the Red Cross (ICRC) as early as 1877 during the Russo-Turkish War; it was officially adopted in 1929.

 After the collapse of the Ottoman Empire in 1922, the crescent and star was used in several national flags adopted by its successor states.
 In 1947, after the independence of Pakistan, flag of Pakistan was white crescent and star with a green background.
 The crescent and star in the flag of the Kingdom of Libya (1951) was explicitly given an Islamic interpretation by associating it with "the story of Hijra (migration) of our Prophet Mohammed" By the 1950s, this symbolism was embraced by movements of Arab nationalism such as the proposed Arab Islamic Republic (1974).

+Lion and Sun

+The Lion and Sun symbol consists of a male lion in front of a rising sun, coloured in gold and centred on the white band.
+Its appearance has varied over time.
+In some versions, the lion holds a sword, while in others it stands unarmed, with all four paws on the ground.
+The sun is nowadays depicted as a simple disc with rays, though earlier designs often included a face.
+Some versions include a thin horizontal base beneath the lion.
+While associated with the former monarchy of Iran, the symbol is well represented in Shia Islam and was first adopted during the Safavid era when the country adopted Twelver Shi'ism as their state religion in 1501.
+The lion represented the first Shia Imam Ali, the son in law of the Islamic prophet Muhammad, embodied his recognized bravery, strength, and justice; while the sun represented divine light, prophecy, and royalty.